Coordination of Benefits

 What happens if my insurance company encounters an issue regarding my coordination of benefits?

-If Alma receives a notice that there is an issue with your coordination of benefits (primary vs secondary insurance), our team will ask you to contact your insurance company directly and will provide step-by-step guidance.
-We’ll ask you to notify us of the outcome via email after you’ve clarified your coordination of benefits information with the insurance company.
+If Alma receives a notice that there is an issue with your coordination of benefits, our team will reach out and ask you to contact your insurance company directly.
+We’ve provided step-by-step guidance below.
+You should notify us of the outcome via email after you’ve clarified your coordination of benefits information with the insurance company.

 One week after Alma sends you the initial email notification, we will follow up with your insurance company to confirm one of the following:

-• That the policy you provided to Alma is your primary insurance, and the insurance company incorrectly denied the claim(s)
+• The policy you provided to Alma is your primary insurance, and the insurance company incorrectly denied the claim(s)

-• That the policy you provided to Alma is indeed your secondary insurance, and the insurance company correctly denied the claim(s)
+• The policy you provided to Alma is indeed your secondary insurance, and the insurance company correctly denied the claim(s)

 What happens if Alma confirms that the policy is my primary insurance?